microsoft/BotBuilder-Samples/CSharp/intelligence-SimilarProducts/README.md

-﻿# Image Caption Bot Sample
+﻿# Similar Products Bot Sample

 A sample bot that illustrates how to use the [Microsoft Bing Image Search API](https://www.microsoft.com/cognitive-services/en-us/bing-image-search-api) to find visually similar products from an image stream or a URL.